FulgerX2007/grafana-sheduled-reports/README.md

 **Problem**: Cannot access certain dashboards

 **Solutions**:
-- Ensure service account has access to dashboard folders
+- The managed service account automatically has permissions defined in plugin.json
-- Upgrade service account role if needed
+- Ensure dashboards are not in restricted folders
 - Check organization ID matches

 ## Production Deployment